poorva-patel/poorva-patel/README.md

+## About Me
 👋🏼 Hey!
 My name is Poorva and I am a recent graduate of Stockton University’s Master's of Data Science & Strategic Analytics Program!
+My main interests are in Enviornmantal Science & Psychology.

 ## Overview
 📌 This repository showcases my projects, academic coursework, and other relevant experiences in the field of data science.